mahdieslaminet/ECG_signal_noise_removal/README.md

 I have used the following sources to increase information and help in writing the article https://drive.google.com/drive/folders/1Dz4afFzcKV62Gj_O4R661pdCU5DMt57g

+The percentage of similarity measurement and the use of artificial intelligence is also in the link below https://drive.google.com/drive/folders/1AW6oCvcpoZkjm0KTJAdvj3HXu8DUAGf -

+orcid.org :  0009-0009-7632-6246

 If you have any questions, send a message to the email below Fatemeashrafnejad2002@gmail.com